heinzermch/heinzermch.github.io/_posts/2025-01-18-on-combining-vision-and-language.md

 layout: post
 author: Michael Heinzer
 title:  "Combining Vision and Language"
-description: On combining vision and language with LLMs
+description: On combining large vision and language models.
 date:   2025-02-23 18:00:00 +0530
 categories: LLMs Vision SigLip ContrastiveLoss
 comments: yes
-published: false
+published: true
 ---

 In the past few years, LLMs have been revolutionizing how we interact with computers.
 There have been consequences for computer vision as well, in this blog post we are going to take a look on how vision was impacted by the new opportunities LLMs have brought us.
 More specifically, we are going to discover how we went to pre-training on fixed categories of images to the entire internet.